GenesisFR/HowToBecomeGoodAtShooters/README.md

 - greatly reduces incoming damage as mobs can't shoot back while they're still inside their spawn closet (and if they do come out, they'll usually walk for a few meters or wait for a few seconds before shooting)
 - faster to switch between targets as they're all close to each other, leading to faster TTK
 - only possible with some form of CC (Eclipse, Hunter's Fury, fire grenades)
-- deadly when combined with the firewall shield, a shotgun with Pummel or Negotiator’s Dilemma
+- deadly when combined with the Striker shield, a shotgun with Pummel or Negotiator’s Dilemma
 - try to make your way to spawn closets before the current enemy wave is cleared

 ### Status effects
 - a player cannot put another player under status effects, therefore, environmental hazards next to a player should be triggered before the AI triggers them
 - AI status effect resistance is based on difficulty, veterancy and skill used
-- Bleed: mobs run away from the bleed source, robotics are immune (not to the stinger hive damage though)
+- Bleed: mobs run away from the bleed source, robotics are immune (TODO: test if mobs also get to cover and if they only run away from the Stinger Hive)
 - Blind: mobs wander around in random directions with an arm covering their eyes (hard to get headshots), robotics are immune
 - Burn: mobs wander around in random directions, robotics are immune
 - Confuse: mobs kneel down then wander around in random directions, robotics are immune
 - Disrupt: red/purple mobs on Heroic difficulty or lower kneel down, effective against electronics, prevents mobs from using their abilities (except hunters), deployed support stations from healing and legendary tanks from using their backpack
 - Ensnare: mobs can't move, any action they were performing will be interrupted, they will shoot at you if you're facing them (in a 180° forward angle), robotics are immune
-- hazard protection reduces how long you're affected by status effects, not the initial damage
+- hazard protection reduces how long you're affected by status effects, not the initial damage or the status effect damage
 - Poison: red mobs kneel down, robotics are immune (TODO: test on purples and Heroic-)
 - Pulse: mobs are highlighted along with their weak points (even through walls) for a short time then stay tagged, it's not considered as a status effect and therefore doesn't proc status effect talents (except Spotter)
 - raid bosses are immune to some status effects